yemregunduz/PingPongGame/README.md

-I created a basic ing pong game to improve myself
+I created a basic ping pong game to improve myself